-In this article, I’m going to share some edge case scenarios you need to plan for them in your designs in early stages to prevent issues that may arise and eliminate usability problems or bad user experience.
+In this article, I’m going to share some edge case scenarios you need to plan for in your designs during the early stages to prevent issues that may arise and eliminate usability problems or bad user experiences.

-Once you interact with any interface , the potential of errors is available , of course we need to prevent errors from happening , but still we should think about some issues may users will be facing especially at the data entering phase:
+Once you interact with any interface, the possibility of errors is inevitable; of course, we need to prevent errors from happening, but still, we should think about some issues users may be facing especially at the data entering phase:

-- Provide a clear and simple solution to help users return back or fix the error.
+- A clear and simple solution: to help users return back or fix the error.

-" Angara " provide a clear error message with mentioning the reason.
+" Angara " provides a clear error message with mentioning the reason.

 2- Done State: